ChugR/solar-lat/README.md

 #### Polar day-view animation at the equator 0° latitide

-[Video](https://youtu.be/3UIs0npbElM) showing every polar day-view for an observer on the equator.
-To me this is the most interesting video.
+[Video](https://youtu.be/P2Oif4a1mqY) showing every polar day-view for an observer on the equator.
+To me this is the most interesting animation.

 #### Polar day-view animation at 42° N latitide